 Gorman, Michael J. Becoming the Gospel: Paul, Participation, and Mission.
 Grand Rapids, Mich.: Eerdmans, 2016.
 351 pp. Pb; $28.
 Link to Eerdmans

-But Gorman is not advocating some bland lifestyle evangelism.
-Using the Thessalonian church as an example, it appears their faithfulness to the gospel was public and in some way brought them into conflict with their culture, perhaps even leading to the death of some members of the congregation because of their faithful witness (74; although he admits this is a minority view in footnote 24, I am inclined to agree).
-In addition to this, those who have expressed public faith in the gospel would have face questions from friends and family about their abandonment of cultic activity.
+Gorman is not advocating some bland lifestyle evangelism.
+Using the Thessalonian church as an example, it appears their faithfulness to the gospel was public and in some way brought them into conflict with their culture, perhaps even leading to the death of some members of the congregation because of their faithful witness (74; although he admits this is a minority view in footnote 24; I am inclined to agree).
+In addition to this, those who have expressed public faith in the gospel would have faced questions from friends and family about their abandonment of cultic activity.
 This would include a rejection of family gods, but also civic and imperial worship.
 This would be interpreted as impious and unpatriotic behavior, potentially leading to persecution (95).
-Gorman says “one cannot speak of the ‘good news’ of Jesus as ‘Lord’ without focusing on the countercultural religious and political claims of this story” (134).
+Gorman says, “One cannot speak of the ‘good news’ of Jesus as ‘Lord’ without focusing on the countercultural religious and political claims of this story” (134).
 The gospel itself challenges the false master story of the Roman world.
-If the church is actually living out the gospel in their lives then they will challenge culture in very real ways which will lead naturally to persecution.
+If the church is actually living out the gospel in their lives, then they will challenge culture in very real ways which will lead naturally to persecution.

 Gorman spends two chapters on the church as the embodiment of peace.
 Chapter 5 is a biblical theology of peace which defines peace as shalom, the fullness of life promised by God (143).
 Although Western Christians tend to think of peace in the Pauline letters as “peace with God,” Gorman follows N. T. Wright in arguing peace is central to both Paul’s soteriology and ecclesiology.
-Certainly reconciliation with God is important for Paul, but peace within the community is constantly repeated throughout Paul’s letters.
+Certainly, reconciliation with God is important for Paul, but peace within the community is constantly repeated throughout Paul’s letters.
 If a local church is an embodiment of the gospel, and peace with God is central to that gospel, then peace with one another must be an important component of how a church lives out the gospel in a community.
 Gorman sees the peacemaking mission of the church as an anticipatory participation in the coming eschatological kingdom of peace (162, almost an “already/not yet” argument).

-The Eerdmans podcast has a two-part interview with Gorman (episodes 14 and 15) and Gorman answered a few questions on Eerdworld about this book.
+The Eerdmans podcast has a two-part interview with Gorman (episodes 14 and 15), and Gorman answered a few questions on Eerdworld about this book.

 NB: Thanks to Eerdmans for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.